bonsai-rx/sgen/docs/articles/why-bonsai-sgen.md

 }
 ```

-This approach is more robust than the previous one, but it requires writing additional, boilerplate code to allow the creation of the object in Bonsai:
+While more robust, this approach requires additional boilerplate code to enable object creation in Bonsai:

 ```Csharp
 using Bonsai;